richard-to/richard-to.github.io/programming/_posts/2015-04-01-setting-up-a-rails-dev-environment-with-vagrant-and-ansible.md

         line: vagrant ALL=(postgres) ALL
         validate: 'visudo -cf %s'

-Also you need to make sure to add `sudo_user: postgres` to be able to login as the postgres admin/superuser account.
+Also you need to make sure to add `sudo_user: postgres` to be able to login as the postgres admin/superuser account when running the `postgresql_user` task.

 **PostgreSQL issue 3: Rails can't create test, development, production databases**

 Initially I created database users without a password, but I was unable to connect to the database via `psql`.
 It always checked for a password.
-There seems to be a way to configure PostgreSQL to not check for a password, but the `pg_hba.conf` file needs to altered.
+There seems to be a way to configure PostgreSQL to not check for a password, but the `pg_hba.conf` file needs to be altered.

 In the end it was simpler to just use passwords with the database users.
 This required hardcoding the passwords into `playbook.yml`, which I think this is OK for development.
-Ansible also have something called `lookups` that can keep passwords out the `playbook.yml` file, but I didn't use it here.
+Ansible also has a feature called `lookups` that can keep passwords out the `playbook.yml` file, but I didn't use it here.

 **PostgreSQL issue 4: Can't seed test database with fixtures**

-I had trouble running unit tests because the fixtures would not install correctly.
+I had trouble running the Rails unit tests because the fixtures would not install correctly when multiple related tables were involved.
 This was due to a foreign key issue, specifically, Rails needs to disable foreign key integrity checks when installing fixtures.
 In PostgreSQL, this requires the SUPERUSER privilege apparently.

 Source: [http://stackoverflow.com/questions/28046415/loading-rails-fixtures-in-a-specific-order-when-testing](http://stackoverflow.com/questions/28046415/loading-rails-fixtures-in-a-specific-order-when-testing)